-The construction of the church in Wołów began in 1391.
-In the years 1406–1408 it was covered with vaults, but unfortunately in 1465 it burned down, which resulted in the first major renovation.
-Originally a Catholic temple, however, since the Reformation in the sixteenth century, until the second half of the twentieth century served to Protestants.
+The construction of a Gothic church in Wołów began in 1391, on the site of an older temple, whose parish priest Nicholas was already mentioned in 1288.
+In the years 1406–1408 it was covered with vaults, but unfortunately it burned down in 1465, which resulted in the first major renovation (the vaults were to be re-erected in 1495).
+Originally church was Catholic, however, since the Reformation in the sixteenth century, until the second half of the twentieth century served to Protestants.
 In 1504, prince John II the Mad, a controversial and adventurous ruler, the last prince of Głogów and Żagań from the Piast dynasty, was buried in the Wołów temple.
 Another fire touched the building in 1689, and in 1711 it underwent renovation works.
-In 1908, the church was enlarged with a porch on the western side.
+In 1908, the church was enlarged with a porch on the western side and other new annexes..

 The church was built of bricks in a Flemish bond with patterned parched heads.
 It was built as a structure orientated towards the sides of the world, situated in the southern part of the medieval town, near the defensive walls.

 Originally, the church consisted of a three-aisle and four-bay hall nave, 19.5 x 20.8 meters, 16 meters high, and a slightly lower, elongated chancel (7.7 x 15.1 meters), three sides ended from the east.
 On its north side, a four-sided tower with interior dimensions of 4.1 x 4.2 meters was placed.
 The building was reinforced from the outside with buttresses, between which large, pointed windows were placed.
 The church was covered with high roofs, which were transformed over the nave into two roofs based on the gable walls during the raising of the tower.

 The entrance to the church led from the north, that is from the town side, probably through an open porch located between the buttresses.
 Presumably, another medieval portal was located in the west facade.